Here’s How To Quickly Clean Your Green Pool In 6 Easy Steps

 You’ve probably eliminated most of the algae in your pool by now and you may even feel that another step is just not necessary, but taking this one extra step could possibly keep you from having to repeat this entire process again in another week.

 The thing is that algae grows very quickly and can take over your pool from just a few tiny spores.
+Killing it will drop it to the bottom of the pool floor.

 A good algaecide like this one from Kem-Tek (click here to check the price on Amazon) can kill off those remaining microscopic spores, and continued treatment can prevent it from returning.

-Additional Tips for Maintaining Your Pool Going Forward
+Tips for Maintaining Your Pool Going Forward

 The easiest way to clean your pool is to maintain it well enough that algae and debris don’t get out of hand.